codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-ci-pipeline.md

 toc: true
 ---

-Now that you have configured and run the Hello World demo pipeline, let's create a more advanced pipeline.
+Now that you have configured and run the Hello World demo pipeline, you can create a more advanced pipeline.

-You will create a basic CI pipeline, via Git, and from the CSDP UI, that:
+For the quick start, you will create a basic CI pipeline, via Git, and from the CSDP UI.

+The pipeline:

 * Clones a Git repository
 * Builds a docker image using `kaniko`